Does finance no longer need money?

 The hypertrophy of bank credit also becomes apparent from the levels of indebtedness.
 Debt of firms and private and public households, not including the financial sector, rose in most countries from about 100–200% of GDP before 1990 to 300–600% when the crisis hit in 2008.
 When including the financial sector's debt, the figures, depending on the country and a different composition of total national debt, rise by another 150–250 percentage points.
 In the most indebted countries such as Japan or the Netherlands, overall national indebtedness reaches over 500% to almost 700% of GDP.

 The counterpart to this is the face value of monetary and financial assets.
 Their market value – in many cases including value appreciation and a degree of asset price inflation beyond substantiated value increases – can exceed the face value considerably.
 In the U.S., for example, the market value of financial assets from the 1950s through to around 1980, not including real estate and houses, was oscillating sidewards at 4–5 times nominal GDP.
 Thereafter until the onset of the crisis in 2007/08, financial assets rose steeply to 10–11 times GDP.
-This was apparently too much of a good thing.
+Apparently, this was too much of a good thing.
 Levels of credit and debt are definitely overextended when financial claims can no longer be serviced by current income (GDP) and viable additional debt, which then triggers contractive dynamics of defaults, value adjustments (write-offs), insolvencies etc. So far, financial economics has no substatiated idea on the financial carrying capacity of an economy.

 Advanced decoupling of bank credit from central-bank money

-Firstly, cashless payment has been crowding out cash.
+First, cashless payment has been crowding out cash.
 Put differently, bankmoney has been crowding out central-bank issued money in the form of notes and coins.
 Depending on the country, the share of bankmoney is now at 85–97% of the money supply, while cash is currently down to 15–3%, and only the smaller part of the cash is used for regular payments.
-For the larger part, cash is hoarded as a safety buffer, of late also as a defence against the threat of negative interest on deposit moneyt, or the cash circulates in the underground economy.
+For the larger part, cash is hoarded as a safety buffer, of late also as a defence against the threat of negative interest on deposit money, or the cash circulates in the underground economy.
 Regarding the dollar and the euro, more than half of the cash is used abroad as a parallel currency.